 My future educational goals include earning a Master’s in Nursing to be a Psychiatric Nurse Practitioner, serving underrepresented communities, and educating young minorities about the importance of health.
 After I work in that career for some time I plan to go to medical school to get my MD and enroll in a surgical residency in order to reach my ultimate goal of being a Neurosurgeon.
-At some point, I will go back to school yet again to get a Master’s in teaching and teach as a professor in Psychology, Neuroscience, or Nursing.
+At some point, I plan to go back to school yet again to get a Master’s in teaching and then teach as a professor in Psychology, Neuroscience, or Nursing.

 I come from adversity and a troubled upbringing, but I have made it my mission to beat all odds, which I have done successfully.
-I’m quite the jokester, but am serious when it comes to my family or academics!
+I’m quite the jokester, but am serious when it comes to my family and academics!
 I am a straight-A student with a crazy course load, and learning is definitely my favorite thing to do.

 Cincinnati State’s College Credit Plus (CCP) program has helped me tremendously in reducing the amount of general education credit needed to complete my BSN.
 This is extremely important because my Pre-Health degree track means I will have to take additional courses in order to meet medical school prerequisite requirements.
 Taking courses at Cincinnati State shows my prospective colleges that I can excel in college courses already, and it has also helped me simplify my complicated degree plans.

 The best part of being a CCP student at Cincinnati State is the opportunity to experience and gain knowledge as a college student.
 Every professor I’ve had has always been communicative, courteous, lenient, and caring.
 College is different, though– you can’t approach the professors, curriculum, or schedule how you would in high school.

 College professors will be understanding, but in college they expect you to be much more independent.
 It’s up to you to focus and understand what you are learning in class, develop time management skills, and have good study habits.